alessandrocornacchia/uview/cadvisor-scalability/README.md

 We suggest attaching a VSCode instance with remote SSH and install the [Jupyter extension](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) if you decide to run the notebook version

-## Re-run (~ 1h)
+## Re-run experiment (~ 2h)

+### ⚠️ Important
+This is a performance critical experiment, the reviewers are expected to avoid mutual interferences while reproducing the experiment.
+We propose three options:

+* **Different nodes**.
+Each reviewer runs the experiment on a different node, with the following assignment: `aec-nsdi-1@mcnode17`, `aec-nsdi-1@mcnode18`, `aec-nsdi-1@mcnode19`.
+Avoid `mcnode28` as it is used for other artifacts.
+* **Different testbed**.
+Reviewers are also free to use their own testbed.
+We expect the general trends to hold, however, the absolute values may vary depending on the hardware.
+* **Time-sharing**.
+If reviewers need to share the same node, we suggest to run the experiment at different times of the day with manual LOCK/UNLOCK on HotCRP platform.

+If you had started containers within a docker compose file before the experiment, flash a `docker compose down`.
+To kill other running docker containers `docker kill $(docker ps -q)`.

+### Steps
-To fully reproduce the experiments and collect new measurements you need to run
+To reproduce the experiment and collect your own measurements, simply run:
 ```
 python run.py
 ```

 This will reproduce all scenarios of the figure.

-**NOTE** : To avoid biasing gthe measurements, ensure you are not running other workloads (e.g., other containers) on the machine.
-If you had started containers within a docker compose file before the experiment, flash a `docker compose down`.
-To kill other running docker containers `docker kill $(docker ps -q)`.

 Should you change the parameters, you directly edit the relevant variables in `run.py`.